readthedocs/readthedocs.org/docs/development/design/new-sphinx-guides.rst

       - Import the project (don't "Edit advanced project options", we will do this later)
       - The project is created on RTD
-      - Browse "builds", wait a couple of minutes, open the docs (yay!)
+      - Browse "builds", open the build live logs, wait a couple of minutes, open the docs (yay!)

    #.
 Basic configuration changes